joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 [Day of Datomic](http://github.com/Datomic/day-of-datomic) tutorial.

-We will use [Figwheel](https://github.com/bhauman/lein-figwheel) to reload our frontend ClojureScript while we code.
+We will use [Figwheel](https://github.com/bhauman/lein-figwheel) to reload our front end ClojureScript while we code.
 Figwheel uses a server to auto compile our code and push it to the browser.
-But we also need a server running our backend code.
+But we also need a server running our back end code.
 To simplify things, we will configure Figwheel in our `project.clj` to also serve our customer handler: